klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

 How can this be exploited?
-The main idea is to find a way to set the `_delegate` parameter to `System.Diagnostic.Process` and `_parameters` to a command we want to execute.
+The main idea is to find a way to set the `_delegate` parameter to `System.Diagnostic.Process` and `_parameters` to a command to execute.

 To achieve this result, `TypeConfuseDelegate` generates a payload operating the following steps:

 1. Create a Comparison object (function to compare strings)
-2. Create a MulticastDelegate with two entries, setting both of them to Comparison (so now we have MulticastDelegate<Comparison(String,String),Comparison(String,String)>)
+2. Create a MulticastDelegate with two entries, setting both of them to Comparison (current object = MulticastDelegate<Comparison(String,String),Comparison(String,String)>)
 3. Create a SortedSet, and associate the ComparisonComparer as the compare function
 4. Using introspection, change the type of one of the Comparison objects to Process.Start
     * This works because, by default, Microsoft doesn't enforce type signatures of delegate objects